praw-dev/praw/docs/pages/reply_bot.rst

 .. code-block:: python

-    # remove any already examined threads
+    # remove any already examined submissions
     if latest_id in ids:
         position = ids.index(latest_id)
         ids=ids[0:position]

-This checks to see if we've already checked any threads in our newly created list of ids before, and cleaves off those old threads if we have.
+This checks to see if we've already checked any submissions in our newly created list of ids before, and cleaves off those old submissions if we have.

 Completed Code
 --------------